Yongle Emperor's campaigns against the Mongols: First campaign

 In the winter of 1409, the Yongle Emperor made preparations for his military expedition.
 On 25 March 1410, he departed from Beijing on his military expedition against the Eastern Mongols.
-He brought with him an estimated 100,000 soldiers, even though the Mingshi gives an unlikely figure of 500,000 troops.
-They made use of 30,000 carts for transport.
-They traveled respectively to Xuanfu, Xinghe, and Kerulen.

-The Ming army, advancing from Xinghe, stopped at Minluanshu, because the Yongle Emperor held a large military parade before the Oirat Mongol envoys.
-At the northern shores of Kerulen, he had carved into the rocks "Eighth year of the Yongle geng yin (year), fourth month ding you (month), sixteenth day ren zi [May 19, 1410], the Emperor of the Great Ming passed here with six armies during the punitive expedition against the barbarian robbers."
+He brought with him an estimated 100,000 soldiers (Note: History of Ming gives an unlikely figure of 500,000 troops.) making use of 30,000 carts for transport.
+They traveled respectively to Xuanfu, Xinghe, and Kherlen.
+The Ming army, advancing from Xinghe, stopped at Minluanshu, because the Emperor held a large military parade before the Oirat Mongol envoys.
+At the northern shores of Kherlen, he had carved into the rocks "Eighth year of the Yongle gengyin (year), fourth month dingyou (month), sixteenth day renzi [May 19, 1410], the Emperor of the Great Ming passed here with six armies during the punitive expedition against the barbarian robbers".

 Bunyashiri wanted to flee from the advancing Ming army, but Arughtai disagreed with him.
 Therefore, the two Mongol leaders and their forces each separated to a different direction.
 The Ming army first gave chase to Bunyashiri.
 On 15 June 1410, they annihilated Bunyashiri's forces at the Onon River, but Bunyashiri managed to escape from the Ming army.
 Afterwards, the Ming army pursued Arughtai and his Mongol forces.
 They found and defeated his forces at Qingluzhen near Taor River, but he fled with his remaining men.
 The Yongle Emperor returned to Beijing on 15 September 1410.

-Arughtai, after his defeat, attempted to establish a fragile relationship with the Ming China, because he feared their military power and desired Chinese goods through trade.
-Surrendering as a tributary to Ming China, an alliance was established between Arughtai and the Ming court.
+After his defeat, Arughtai attempted to establish a fragile relationship with the Ming, because he feared their military power and desired Chinese goods through trade.
+Surrendering as a tributary to the Ming, he established relations with the Ming court.
 Late 1410, Arughtai sent tribute horses to the Ming imperial court and received trading privileges.
 In the spring of 1412, Mahmud's forces found and killed Bunyashiri during his flight from the Ming army.